Read more about the Food Hub in our Food Hub Brochure.

 Key features of the Food Hub will be…

 At the heart of the Food Hub will be a food store that will predominantly be filled with food that has come directly from farms that are local to Cambridge.
 This will be a place where trade buyers and chefs can come and be inspired by the very best produce that our local area has to offer.

 There will be a shop and a cafe so that people can visit the Food Hub and reconnect with their food and the way that it is produced.
 Small businesses who work in the incubator kitchens will each have their own ‘shop window’ in the retail area.
-This is not going to be another high-end farm shop, but an entirely new concept in food retail.

 The Food Hub will have a number of small business incubator kitchen units in which the ingredients in the food store can be transformed into all sorts of marvellous products.
 There will also be a training kitchen.